ebird/ebirdst/docs/reference/grid_sample.md

 occurs, in
 [`assign_to_grid()`](https://ebird.github.io/ebirdst/reference/assign_to_grid.md).
 Consult the help for that function for further details on how the grid is generated and locations are assigned.
-Note that by providing 2-element vectors to both `coords` and `res` the time component of the grid can be ignored and spatial-only subsampling is performed.
+Note that providing a 2-element vector to `res` drops the time component of the grid and spatial-only subsampling is performed; in that case any temporal coordinate named in `coords` is ignored.

 ## Examples